 By using the data I can forecast a date where numbers of cattle will be finished by and book them in accordingly.
 This also will help with not keeping bigger cattle that should be sold and replaced with a smaller animal, prompting better pasture utilisation.

 This data will also be useful to analyse to identify when cattle have hit a plateau in certain paddocks to prompt the shifting to fresher grasses.

 Hopefully, with the addition of the drafting module this can be set up in a situation where it can draft off prospective cattle for sale without having to muster and draft through the whole mob of 700.

 This leaves the majority of the mob in the paddock doing what they do best.

 Monitoring cattle weight & suitability for market

 Recording genetic data such as maternal parentage, reproductive efficiency & growth rates

-Following extensive R&D at CQUniversity, DataMuster has been deployed on working cattle stations since 2018.
-With a strong interest in the technology, we are working hard at expanding uptake and are looking for innovative producers like you to join our agtech trials - follow the links below on how you can get started.
+Following extensive R&D at CQUniversity, the DataMuster research system has been deployed on working cattle stations since 2018.
+With a strong interest in the technology, we are looking to increase participation in the stud sector as we explore how ALMS data can become BREEDPLAN compliant.
+If you are an innovative seedstock producer interested in joining our agtech research trials - follow the links below on how you can get started.